complxalgorithm/TweetKeywordMapper/README.md

 ## To-Do List
 - [X] When writing data to a csv, organize each row's data based on the location of their respective field in the file.
+- [ ] Find instance of a state's name in place values like "New York and the World" and return the appropriate state value.
 - [ ] If place from a Tweet is a set of X,Y coordinates, use those to determine state.
 - [ ] Get state from Tweet where user's location has something like "NY -> FL".
 - [ ] Allow user to interact with Excel files.